doenerium6969/doenerium-fixed/README.md

 ### 📁  〢 Setting Up

-> Install [Python](https://www.python.org/ftp/python/3.11.5/python-3.11.5-amd64.exe) `IMPORTANT: Install Python latest version 13.11.5`
->
 > Install [Node.js](https://nodejs.org/dist/v18.15.0/node-v18.15.0-x64.msi) `IMPORTANT: Install NodeJS version 18.15.0`
 >
 > ***VERY IMPORTANT***: When installing Node.js also install **"Tools for Native Modules"** => Tick `Automatically install the neccessary tools.
 Note that this will also install Chocolatey.
 The script will pop-up in a new window after the installation completes.`
 >
 > To avoid any circumstances.
-Please also install [the latest version of Visual Studio](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&passive=false&cid=2030) including the `"Desktop development with C++" workload."`.
+Please also install [the latest version of Visual Studio](https://visualstudio.microsoft.com/de/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&passive=false&cid=2030) including the `"Desktop development with C++" workload."`.
 >
 > **Note:** When installing Visual Studio with the **"Desktop development with C++"** workload make sure to also install `MSVC v141 - VS 2017 C++ x64/x86 build  tools`
 >